aredn/documentation/arednGettingStarted/advanced_config.rst

 Several WAN access settings can be adjusted in this section.
 It is recommended that these settings be left at their default values, but specific use cases may require you to change them.

 Allow MESH nodes to use my WAN
   The default value is ``OFF`` and it is recommended that you use this default unless there is a special reason to enable it.
-Setting the value to ``ON`` will allow this node to route traffic from its MESH RF interface to/from your WAN interface.
-Since the WAN interface typically provides a gateway to the Internet, it is not desirable to route Internet traffic over your Mesh RF interface.
+Setting the value to ``ON`` will allow this node to route traffic from its Mesh interface to/from your WAN interface.
+Since the WAN interface typically provides a gateway to the Internet, it is not desirable to route Internet traffic over your Mesh interface.
 AREDN |trade| is an FCC Part 97 amateur radio network, so be sure that any traffic which will be sent over the radio complies with FCC Part 97 rules.
 If you want local devices to have wireless Internet access, consider using an FCC Part 15 access point instead of your node's WAN gateway.

   In older firmware releases there was a checkbox on the *Basic Setup* display for this setting.
 In the past if you checked "Allow others to use my WAN" then here is what your slider would look like in the current firmware: